 VEHICLES — the cars, trucks, bikes, or pedestrians that comprise your fleet.

-LOCATIONS — the physical places your vehicles will be routed to provide service.
+LOCATIONS — the physical places your vehicles are routed to provide service.

-ORDERS — the requests for your services at a specific location over a time period.
+ORDERS — the requests for your services at a specific location over some time.

-CONSTRAINTS — the knobs that tune the solution objective, e.g. maximize revenue, minimize vehicles, etc.
+CONSTRAINTS — the knobs that tune the solution objective, e.g., maximize revenue, minimize vehicles.

 Minimizing the total number of vehicles and total travel time are often a primary goal in most, if not all, routing optimization problems.
-However, there are other business objectives and tradeoffs that must be considered.
+However, there are other business objectives and tradeoffs to consider.
 For example, a salesperson might visit five more high-value leads in a day, but at the cost of reduced visits with high-priority customers.
 Instead of hiding tradeoffs from you, the Routing Optimization service gives you control via constraints that provide the ultimate — sometimes daunting — flexibility and power in solving your problem.

-"Okay, MapAnything: find the optimal routes for my sales team where they will be penalized 25 penalty points for every 15 minutes they are late to a scheduled appointment."
+"Okay, MapAnything: find the optimal routes for my sales team where they have penalized 25 penalty points for every 15 minutes they are late to a scheduled appointment."

-Constraints are given control over the routing solution by accruing penalty points every time a constraint is violated in some way.
+Constraints are given control over the routing solution by accruing penalty points every time the solution violates a constraint in some way.
 The concept is that the solution with the lowest number of penalty points is the best solution.
 Using constraints in this way results in having to tune your solutions, and is a bit of an art for your developers.
-But, once they get the hang of it, the options are limitless.
+However, once they get the hang of it, the options are limitless.

 Visit the Constraint Library and the associated examples for each to see the full details.

-Given real-world business needs, the Routing Optimization service takes the approach of running a complex optimization algorithm for a reasonable amount of time before returning a solution.
+For real-world business needs, the Routing Optimization service takes the approach of running a sophisticated optimization algorithm for a reasonable amount of time before returning a solution.
 To achieve this, we divide problems into synchronous and asynchronous jobs depending on the size and difficulty of the problem (request formats for asynchronous and synchronous calls are the same):

 - Synchronous jobs are for smaller requests (less than 50 locations) and are processed immediately.